 Watch other Export Market Destination videos.

 - Given Mexico’s large, diversified market, most U.S. products and services have ample opportunities.
 The new U.S.–Mexico–Canada Agreement (USMCA, see below) seeks to generate even more opportunities for U.S. companies.

 - Close cultural, social, and economic ties make Mexico a natural market to consider for first-time and expanding exporters.

 Today, Mexico is our third largest trading partner (after Canada and China) and second largest export market.
-Two-way trade in goods and services totaled almost USD 1.6 billion daily in 2016, and this trade directly and indirectly supports millions of U.S. jobs.
-Mexico imported USD 231 billion of U.S. products in 2016 and U.S. exports of services to Mexico were USD 31.1 billion for 2016, for a total of USD 262 billion in U.S. sales to Mexico.
-Mexico is the first or second largest export destination for 28 U.S. states.
+Two-way trade in goods and services totaled USD 623 billion in 2017, and this trade directly and indirectly supports millions of U.S. jobs.
+The United States sold USD 243 billion of U.S. products to Mexico in 2017 and USD 33 billion in services, for a total of USD 276 billion in U.S. sales to Mexico.
+Mexico is the first or second largest export destination for 27 U.S. states.
 Top U.S. product exports include electronics, vehicles, fuels, minerals, plastics, and machinery.
-Mexico is the third largest agricultural export market for the United States, taking USD 18.7 billion in U.S. agricultural products, including corn, soybeans, dairy, pork, beef, fish, and forestry products in 2017.
+Mexico is the third–largest agricultural export market for the United States, buying USD 19.5 billion in U.S. agricultural products, including corn, soybeans, dairy, pork, beef, fish, and forestry products in 2017.
 Mexico accounts for more than one-eighth of all U.S. agricultural exports worldwide, and this represents nearly two-thirds of Mexico’s total agricultural imports.

-Both countries have nearly USD 130 billion in bilateral, reciprocal foreign direct investment (FDI).
-Mexico is the 16th largest investor in the United States, having invested a total stock of USD 34.4 billion at the end of 2016.
+Both countries have over USD 122 billion in bilateral, reciprocal foreign direct investment (FDI).
+Mexico is the 19th-largest investor in the United States, having invested a total stock of USD 35.4 billion at the end of 2017.
 The FDI stock between the two markets has risen more than six-fold since 1996.
-U.S. affiliates of Mexican-owned firms, in such diverse sectors as cement, baked goods, retail, and publishing, employed 77,800 American workers in 2014.
+U.S. affiliates of Mexican-owned firms, in such diverse sectors as food, communications, plastics, metals, auto components and business services, employed 79,900 American workers in 2015.
 Over the last 20 years our supply chains have become increasingly integrated.
-On average, Mexican exports to the United States contain nearly 12 percent U.S. content, supporting U.S. jobs and production.
-In the auto sector the North American content can reach upwards of 70 percent, according to industry sources.